lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

-For cases where the CSR is generated externally we introduce a new role that is not covered by the RATS Architecture [RFC9334] called a "Presenter" which is a RATS-aware entity that interacts with the Attester to request the required Evidence or Attestation Results and then present it within the appropriate usage protocol in a format that the Relying Party will accept.
+For cases where the CSR is generated externally we introduce a new role that is not covered by the RATS Architecture [RFC9334] called a "Presenter" which is a RATS-aware entity that interacts with the Attester to request the required Evidence and then present it within the appropriate usage protocol in a format that the Relying Party will accept.
 Within the scope of this document the Presenter will typically be the crypto library constructing a CSR for a key stored within some underlying